quicwg/base-drafts/draft-ietf-quic-transport.md

 : The initial maximum bidirectional streams parameter contains the initial maximum number of bidirectional streams the peer may initiate, encoded as an unsigned 16-bit integer.
-If this parameter is absent or zero, bidirectional streams cannot be created until a MAX_STREAM_ID frame is sent.
-Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake containing the corresponding Stream ID.
-For example, a value of 0x05 would be equivalent to receiving a MAX_STREAM_ID containing 16 when received by a client or 17 when received by a server.
+If this parameter is absent or zero, bidirectional streams cannot be created until a MAX_STREAMS frame is sent.
+Setting this parameter is equivalent to sending a MAX_STREAMS ({{frame-max-streams}}) of the corresponding type immediately after completing the handshake.

 initial_max_uni_streams (0x0008):

 : The initial maximum unidirectional streams parameter contains the initial maximum number of unidirectional streams the peer may initiate, encoded as an unsigned 16-bit integer.
-If this parameter is absent or zero, unidirectional streams cannot be created until a MAX_STREAM_ID frame is sent.
-Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake containing the corresponding Stream ID.
-For example, a value of 0x05 would be equivalent to receiving a MAX_STREAM_ID containing 18 when received by a client or 19 when received by a server.
+If this parameter is absent or zero, unidirectional streams cannot be created until a MAX_STREAMS frame is sent.
+Setting this parameter is equivalent to sending a MAX_STREAMS ({{frame-max-streams}}) of the corresponding type immediately after completing the handshake.

 A server MUST include the following transport parameter if it sent a Retry
 packet: